 Deb oversees all aspects of the Penn Museum Library and the Daniel G. Brinton Collection, as well as collection development, subject reference, and liaison duties for the Department of Anthropology and the Penn Museum.
 She came to the Penn Libraries from the Dumbarton Oaks Research Library and Collection, where she served as the Librarian for Byzantine Studies and was responsible for maintaining and developing the world's most comprehensive collection for Byzantine studies while handling the full range of patron services.
-Currently, she participates on the Penn Libraries' Research Data and Digital Scholarship Team, the Physical Preservation and Risk Management Working Group, and the Access Services Steering Committee.
+Currently, she participates on the Penn Libraries' Research Data and Digital Scholarship Team and the Access Services Steering Committee.